bramkn/ExactOnline/n8n-nodes-exact-online/README.md

 During the development the API reference docs were scraped with a n8n workflow.
 This Workflow was also included in the repo.
 There were 396 pages scraped and processed into a config file.

 The node is usable with a Developer account which can be created for free at Exact Online's website.
+This way you can test the node however you like it without compromising your production environment.
+After you can easily connect it with a production environment and automate your workflows.

 ## Exact Online